code/modules/networks/computer3/mainframe2/_base_os.dm

 DWAINE_COMMAND_EXIT

-Instruct the caller to exit the current running program.
+Instruct the caller_prog to exit the current running program.
 No applicable data fields.

 DWAINE_COMMAND_FGET